microsoft/WebTemplateStudio/templates/Web/Projects/AspNetDefault/README_postaction.md

 2. Start development server `yarn start` or `npm start`.

 ## File Structure
+//^^
 //{[{
 The back-end is based on [ASP.NET Web API](https://dotnet.microsoft.com/apps/aspnet/apis).
+It is served on https://localhost:5001/.
 //}]}
-The front-end is served on http://localhost:3000/ and the back-end on http://localhost:3001/.

 ```
 .